 Join Us Tomorrow for Celebrating Innovation Pediatric Belt Canes for children with deafblindness

-White Cane Safety of the long cane was a significant milestone in mobility and independence for people with blindness and deafblindness when it was introduced in 1945.
+The introduction of the long cane in 1945 marked a significant milestone in mobility and independence for people with blindness and deafblindness.
 Since then, countless adults have gained confidence and freedom in travel.
 Now, a new tool is making a difference for the youngest members of this community: the Pediatric Belt Cane.
 This event happening tomorrow offers a unique opportunity to explore how this innovation supports toddlers who are DeafBlind in developing motor and orientation skills.

 What to Expect at the Event Tomorrow